Auburn rallies past Vols; fan tossed for derogatory comment

 BIG PICTURE

 Tennessee flirted with its third win over a ranked opponent this season.
-The Vols committed 24 turnovers, including six during Auburn's big run.
+The Vols committed 24 turnovers, including six during Auburn's big run, a recurring issue lately.

+“It's like the same old record playing," Barnes said.
+“Some of them were just ... ridiculous turnovers where you watch your team and it's like, ‘What are they not seeing out there?’"

 UP NEXT